image-js/image-js-docs/docs/Glossary.md

 ### Mask(class)

-Mask in imageJS is a class that represents binary data from the image, which means that it is a grid divided on black and white elements.
+Mask in imageJS is a special class of 1-bit depth,single channel images that represents binary data from the image, which means that it is a grid divided on black and white elements.
 It is usually used to find [regions of interest](#roiregion-of-interest 'anchor on ROI') and/or [their maps](#roi-map 'anchor on RoiMap').It can also be applied to an image in various ways like filtering, edge detection, image fusion etc.

 ### Morphology